Skip to main content

 Figure 6.

 A, B) Relationships between absolute values in mean regional correlation sex bias and volumetric sex biases in mouse (A) and human (B).
 C, D) Relationships between signed values in mean regional correlation sex bias and volumetric sex biases in mouse (C) and human (D).
 Negative values are female biased in both axes.
 Marginal density plots represent the regional mean correlation sex-bias distributions of different volumetric sex-bias categories (female-biased, male-biased and not significantly sex-biased).
 For the signed analyses in both species, there is a statistically significant, but weak negative correlation between sex-differences in volume and sex-differences in volume covariance (inset statistics).
 Thus - in both species - regions of significantly male-biased volume more often show female-biased volume covariance and vice versa for regions of significantly female-biased volume.
-However, note also that regions with the largest volumetric sex-bias values do not have the largest mean correlation sex-bias – their values are concentrated closer to the median regional mean correlation sex bias (red dashed line).
+However, note that regions with the largest volumetric sex-bias values do not have the largest mean correlation sex-bias – their values are concentrated closer to the median regional mean correlation sex bias (red dashed line).
 Also, regions with statistically significant volumetric sex biases but smaller volumetric sex bias values can be found on either end of the x-axis.

-Taken together, these analyses help to localize sex-differences in volume covariance within the brains of humans and mice, and further specify the spatial relationship between this phenomenon and accompanying sex-differences in regional volume.
+Taken together, these analyses help to localize sex-differences in volume covariance within the brains of humans and mice and further specify the spatial relationship between this phenomenon and accompanying sex-differences in regional volume.
 We find several regions of prominently sex-biased volume covariance in each species – highlighting the infralimbic area, medial parietal cortex, and pons in mice and auditory complex 4, the primary sensory cortex, and primary motor cortex in humans.
 Some of these regions overlap with regional sex-differences in volume – highlighting brain areas that show two forms of sex-biased organization (e.g. mamillary body, mouth primary somatosensory area, claustrum in mouse, hypothalamus, amygdala, and posterior insular region 1 in humans).
 Although significant sex differences in anatomical covariance are not seen amongst major classical foci of sex-biased volume in the mouse brain, there is a subtle yet significant inverse association between sex differences in volume and volume covariance across both the murine and human brain.

 DISCUSSION